Mathnerd314/stroscot/docs/Commentary/Implementation/CoreSyntax.rst

 Derivation tree
 ~~~~~~~~~~~~~~~

-See the connectives :math:`\text{B} = \text{Bool}` and :math:`\multimap` defined :ref:`above <connectives>`. :math:`\multimap` is right associative as usual.
+See the connectives :math:`\text{B} = \text{Bool}` and :math:`\multimap` defined in :ref:`Reference/Logic:Common connectives`. :math:`\multimap` is right associative as usual.
 Our program then has the following derivation tree, among others (we could add a bang to the first argument, use a multiple-argument function instead of currying, expand out the identity, etc.).

 .. image:: /_static/Stroscot_AND_Proof_Tree.svg